jlongway-web/Bank-Customer-Risk-Churn-Modeling/README.md

 The Critical Failure Point (3+ Products): As product count increases beyond two, churn risk scales exponentially rather than linearly.
 The jump from 7.6% to 100% churn for 4-product holders indicates that high product density is a leading indicator of relationship dissolution.

 Business Recommendations:
-Stop Aggressive Cross-Selling: For customers already holding two products, the focus should shift from "Quantity" to "Quality of Service."
+For customers already holding two products, the focus should shift from "Quantity" to "Quality of Service."

 Automated Risk Triggers: Any customer moving from 2 to 3 products should be flagged for a proactive "Success Call" from a Relationship Manager to ensure the onboarding of the new product is seamless.